To attend college or university for photography, or to get a job working in photography, at some point, you will need a student photography portfolio.

 Prepare for the Interview

-These photography portfolio examples for university are sure to provide the inspiration you need to create a unique and memorable photography portfolio for college applications.
+These photography portfolio examples for university provide the inspiration you need to create a unique and memorable photography portfolio for college applications.

 Now get started on that photography portfolio for college!
 We can’t wait to see what you come up with.